joshbegley/nyt-latest/README.md

 `Plus, the big stories of 2024 through our photographers’ eyes.`\
 https://nytimes.com/2024/12/18/briefing/russia-syria-pelicot.html

-**Charges for Ex-Top Aide to Mayor Adams Center on Porsche for Her Son**\
+**$100,000 Loan for Porsche at Center of Charges Against Former Adams Aide**\
-`Ingrid Lewis-Martin, her son, and two businessmen were expected to be arraigned on bribery charges said to stem from a loan prosecutors say the businessmen provided for the car.`\
+`Ingrid Lewis-Martin, her son, and two businessmen were expected to be arraigned on bribery charges connected to the loan for Lewis-Martin’s son.`\
 https://nytimes.com/2024/12/18/nyregion/adams-corruption-ingrid-investigation.html

 **Florida Charges Man Suspected of Trump Assassination Plot**\